Women’s Missionary Union

 What is WMU?

 WMU is a Southern Baptist Organization which was first organized in 1888.
-At First Baptist, our WMU serves alng side our MPACT ministries.
-We continue to support missionaries and missions through prayer, giving, and service.
+At First Baptist, our WMU serves along side our MPACT ministries.
+Our current WMU Director is Linda Morgan.

 PRAYER- WMU supports missionaries and missions through avid intercessory prayer.